ryan-rashidian/qemy/README.md

 ## Usage

+### Launch CLI

-- If you setup the optional launch script, you can simply run:
+If you setup the optional launch script, you can simply run:

 ```bash
 qemy